What are High Risk Merchant Accounts

 High risk industry

-There are many industries that are immediately classified as high risk.
+There are many industries that are immediately classified as high risk payment processing.
 These types of businesses have a reputation for having high fraud rates and higher chargebacks percentages.
 CBD products, ticket sales, and gambling are a few industries that are tagged as high risk before they are even evaluated.

 Low Risk